 Young filmmakers of the world, united in one programme.

-First feature length films being presented in world or international premiere in this section are eligible for the Bright Future Award.
-A Fipresci jury bestows their honors on a film world premiering in this programme.
+First feature length films being presented in world or international premiere in this section are eligible for the Impact Cinema Bright Future Award.
+A FIPRESCI jury bestows their honours on a film world premiering in this programme.

 Not short, not long: just as long as it takes.